JoseJuan98/ml-regression-project-california-housing/README.md

 modelling phase focus in the exploration, statistical analysis and good practices of Machine Learning, to the engineering phase to containerize all dependencies of the system and put it into production exposing this work in a resilient manner, meanwhile giving concise and informative insights in a business-manner for no technical stakeholders.

-To differentiate between phases and follow good practices I am following the gitflow methodology.
+To differentiate between phases and follow good practices I am following the gitflow methodology, developing new changes in *feature branches*, and creating Pull Requests to the branch *develop* and *master* to test the changes in a CI/CD pipeline and simulating the approval of the code/product owner (the CI/CD flow is not.

 ## Dataset